shaunduncan/helga/docs/source/plugins.rst

 Preprocessors
 ^^^^^^^^^^^^^
-Plugins of this type generally don't respond over IRC.
-However, they can modify the original IRC message that will be received by command or match plugins.
+Plugins of this type generally don't respond.
+However, they can modify the original message that will be received by command or match plugins.

 (see :ref:`plugins.creating.preprocessors`)